Anytime! (A Live Set): Background

 In January 2004, Harley announced the new album was on schedule for being released at the beginning of the upcoming tour.
 By the end of that month, the album's title had been decided upon, while the artwork had also been completed.
 Harley commented: "I like it a lot.
 Matt Butler has done a fine job of re-mixing the sound and the Worcester and Jazz Café audiences do more than their bit.
 There is some really brilliant playing from the band.
 It will be on sale from the first night of the tour, in lobbies around Britain, from Southampton to, well, Glasgow, eh!"
 Anytime!
-(A Live Set) was released in 2004.
-It features eleven live tracks and a bonus track; "Sophistication", which was a previously unreleased studio recording from 1986.
-To date, it remains exclusive to the album.
+(A Live Set) was released in 2004 and features eleven live tracks and a bonus track, "Sophistication", a previously unreleased studio recording from 1986.

-In June 2005 interview with Record Collector magazine's Nick Dalton, Harley spoke of his current musical style: "Anytime! is seriously unplugged electro-acoustic.
+In a June 2005 interview with Record Collector magazine's Nick Dalton, Harley spoke of his current musical style: "Anytime! is seriously unplugged electro-acoustic.
 It's similar to original Cockney Rebel – violin, no electric guitar.
-But I still like playing with my electric band.
-I'm doing Glastonbury again, headlining the acoustic stage for the first time."
+But I still like playing with my electric band."